Banzai Retro Club "Best New Wave Albums - 1984": https://banzairetroclub.podbean.com/e/episode-87-favorite-1984-new-wave-albums/

 It was the most fun I ever had.

 We blared Bowie and the Talking Heads and The Psychedelic Furs, Bow Wow Wow and The Clash, and went to concerts at the East Side Club and the Kennel Club in Philadelphia.
-I met a New Wave guitarist with a weird sense of humor who took my breath away, one who pulled a Roxy Music album out of its sleeve for me and opened up a new world of ethereal beauty.
+I met a New Wave guitarist with a weird sense of humor who took my breath away, one who pulled a Roxy Music album out of its sleeve and opened up a new world of ethereal beauty for me.

 Sometimes I wonder why I didn’t start my own band, or muscle my way into that boyfriend’s act, or decide to sleep my way to the top like Madonna until I hit on someone who could help make me famous.
 I had the look.
 I had the voice.